 The simple answer to these questions is that while hats can be a great addition for protection against direct overhead light, they can’t do what sunscreen can.
 There are three factors at play – the style of the hat, the UPF rating, and indirect UV rays.

 First and most obviously is the style and size of the hat.
 A broad brim or bucket hat with a brim of at least 6cm wide is ideal and this will cover most angles of the face.
 Let’s be real, a baseball cap isn’t going to do a lot in terms of sun protection for your ears, neck, chest and lower face.

 Secondly, learn your UPF ratings.
 UPF stands for Ultraviolet Protection Factor and indicates how much harmful UV light a piece of material filters out.
 Many factors contribute to a fabric’s UPF rating – the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) discusses some on their website.
 This handy number lets you know what fraction of UV rays can get through the fabric.
 A UPF rating of 50 (the gold standard) lets in only 1/50th or 98% less UV as compared to no hat at all.
 The most effective hats, and clothing in general, will be made of a high UPF rated fabric.
+(I personally even have a tent made from high-UPF fabric for protection while camping!)
 Many specialty sun-care and online stores sell hats like these in a great range of colours and styles, so there’s no excuse!

 For more in-depth reading about the science behind UPF in clothing, see this interesting article from ARPANSA.